enoklearn/engineering/resources/intra-team-coordination-intro.md

 - **Product Strategy Feasibility** - Is our team(s) capable of accomplishing these milestones?
 Do we have the right skills?
 Technology?
 Is the sequence right?
 - **Product Release Plan Feasibility** - Is our team(s) capable of accomplishing these "epics"/features?
 How large is the relative effort for each?
 Is there enough margin in place for unknowns and maintenance?
 - **Product Increment Feasibility** - Is our team capable of accomplishing these "stories"/features?
 Which of these tasks can you commit to completing in the next iteration?
-- **Keeping Promises** - Did you knock out what you committed to completing to the "definition of done" we agree to?
+- **Keeping Promises** - Did you accomplish what you committed to completing?
+Does it meet the "definition of done" we agree to?